apache/accumulo-website/_docs-unreleased/development/iterators.md

 Versioning Iterator will filter out multiple Key-Value pairs that differ only by timestamp and return only the Key-Value pair that has the largest timestamp.

+#### Combiner Applications

+Many applications can benefit from the ability to aggregate values across common keys.
+This can be done via Combiner iterators and is similar to the Reduce step in MapReduce.
+This provides the ability to define online, incrementally updated analytics without the overhead or latency associated with batch-oriented MapReduce jobs.

+All that is needed to aggregate values of a table is to identify the fields over which values will be grouped, insert mutations with those fields as the key, and configure the table with a combining iterator that supports the summarizing operation desired.

+The only restriction on an combining iterator is that the combiner developer should not assume that all values for a given key have been seen, since new mutations can be inserted at anytime.
+This precludes using the total number of values in the aggregation such as when calculating an average, for example.

+An interesting use of combining iterators within an Accumulo table is to store feature vectors for use in machine learning algorithms.
+For example, many algorithms such as k-means clustering, support vector machines, anomaly detection, etc. use the concept of a feature vector and the calculation of distance metrics to learn a particular model.
+The columns in an Accumulo table can be used to efficiently store sparse features and their weights to be incrementally updated via the use of an combining iterator.

 ## Best practices

 Because of the flexibility that the `SortedKeyValueInterface` provides, it doesn't directly disallow